 First you will need to check the essential parts of your car.
 Begin with the car battery.
 Check for any leaks or bulges on or around the battery.
 Some cars require water; if necessary add only 'distilled' water.
 There will be an indicator to let you know your battery is full.
 Today, most batteries require very little maintenance, but you should at least know where it is, if it requires water or charging, and how to remove the battery correctly to check the battery housing for any cracks or damage.

 After you have checked your battery you should check all fluids (motor oil, transmission fluid, antifreeze levels, and windshield wiper fluid.)
 You can find these locations in your car engine using your owners' manual.
-Fill, change and refill as directed by the owners manual.
+In which you'll find fill instructions on how to fill, change and refill each item and where they are located under your hood.

 Also check your car air filter, replace as necessary.
 Use your owners' manual to locate this as well.
 The air filter is generally in a round or rectangular box on top of your car engine.